Birds are typically the first thing that springs into our mind whenever we see the phrase “animals that fly.”

 Flying foxes can range in size too.
 There are some that are tiny enough to be considered the tiniest bats in the world, while others are big enough to be considered a great source of food for people.

-The latter have incredibly huge wings that can extend and reach more than six feet in diameter, which justifies them being one of the biggest bats in the world.
+These foxes have wings that are incredibly huge and can extend and reach more than six feet in diameter, which justifies them being one of the biggest bats in the world.

 Flying Squirrel